adityashrm21/RaspberryPi-Packet-Sniffer/README.md

   ```bash
   sudo nano /lib/dhcpcd/dhcpcd-hooks/70-ipv4-nat
   ```
-  and adding this to the file and save it:
+  and adding this to the file and saving it:

   ```bash
   iptables-restore < /etc/iptables.ipv4.nat